wp-plugins/html5-videogallery-plus-player/readme.txt

 Create a page with any name and enter <code>[sp_html5video limit="-1"]</code> short code in to your page OR  <code> <?php echo do_shortcode('[sp_html5video limit="-1"]'); ?> </code> to your template file.

 ### How to add video files in to your page
-Upload all there format(mp4,ogg,webm) through Media and paste all these links like this under "Video Gallery -> Add New"
+Upload all there format(mp4,ogg,webm) through Media and paste all these code and links like this under "Video Gallery -> Add New"

     <source src="http://video-js.zencoder.com/oceans-clip.mp4" type='video/mp4' />
     <source src="http://video-js.zencoder.com/oceans-clip.webm" type='video/webm' />